Riquinho93/Customer-Clustering-using-K-Means/README.md

 # Customer Clustering using K-Means

 ## Problem:
-Categorizing the information based on Amount spent.
+Categorizing the information based on Amount income by Age.

 ## Dataset:
 Amount spent analysis and separate data as different category.